|Preview of Stamps Catalogue CD : VOLUME 1|

 Some Senf forgeries of the 1860 issue of Nova Scotia with 'SPECIMEN' overprint.
 Many people think they are Fournier forgeries (since they can be found in the Fournier Album of Philatelic Forgeries).
 Fournier only sold them (and later Hirschberger, the successor of Fournier), but they were made by Senf:

 (10 gr 1859 Hanover stamp with 'FALSCH' overprint)

-(Fiji forgery of the 5 Sh stamp, the perforation has been cut out by someone, Senf printed the perforation only, this forgery has a red overprint 'FALSCH' at the bottom, but is hardly visible since the perforation has been cut off)
+(Fiji forgery of the 5 Sh stamp, the perforation has been cut out by someone, Senf printed the perforation only, this forgery has a red overprint 'FALSCH' at the bottom, but is hardly visible since the perforation has cut off this word almost entirely)

-A 5 M 1879 stamp of Heligoland was also forged by Senf (if my information is correct, 'FALSCH' is written in yellow on this stamp), if anybody possesses a picture, please contact me!
+A 5 M 1879 stamp of Heligoland was also forged by Senf (if my information is correct, "FALSCH" is written in yellow on this stamp):

 Other Senf forgeries can be found on the cd with Volume 2: